9am-4:15pm CEST, Thursday 1 July, 2021

 Reducing greenhouse gas emmissions requires the ability to create non-carbon fuel alternatives which are both clean and affordable and deliverable at scale.
 30 years ago, Northern Irish entrepreneur David Surplus set up some of the first wind farms in the British Isles in order to tackle climate change.
 Since then, he has forged a bold path in the world of green-tech, culminating in his current company B9 Energy which is using ‘curtailed’ wind power to convert water, through electrolysis, into hyrodgen, oxygen and heat – with a valuable end use for each.
 B9 Energy’s first bespoke electrolysiser is now on site outside Belfast in a pilot program which could create a thousand green jobs and reduce reliance on carbon fuels.
 In association with Phoenix Natural Gas.

 How much CO2 do we need to remove over the next decades?
 How can we integrate removals into our economy and create carbon-negative products and value chains?

-Petrissa Ecklenow, Executive Director of the Sustainability in Business Lab, ETH Zurich, Switzerland.
+Petrissa Eckle, Executive Director of the Sustainability in Business Lab, ETH Zurich, Switzerland.